Austrian Studies: Music or German in Vienna

 Cost includes international student identity card, tuition, fees, lodging, and ground transportation.
 (Please do not book individual flight without director's consent.)

 The Music or German in Vienna Program qualifies for financial aid in the form of guaranteed student loans, Pell Grants, or applicable graduate assistantships.
-Southern Miss students requiring financial aid should contact Frances Sudduth at the International Programs Office before requesting a 2012 - 2013 Study Abroad Financial Aid Application from the university’s Financial Aid Office.
+Southern Miss students requiring financial aid should contact Frances Sudduth at the Office of International Programs before requesting a 2013 - 2014 Study Abroad Financial Aid Application from the university’s Financial Aid Office.

 Cancellations and Refunds

 Except in cases of academic ineligibility or course cancellation, deposits are non-refundable.
-Fees, exclusive of deposit, are refundable if written notification is received prior to 18 March 2013.
+Fees, exclusive of deposit, are refundable if written notification is received prior to 21 March 2014.
 Thereafter, no refunds will be available.
-The International Programs Office should be notified of all cancellations.
-Refund requests must be made in writing.
+The Office of International Programs should be notified of all cancellations.

 Dr. Edward Hafer, Director